vinceimbat/vinceimbat/content/creating.md

   - thoughts
   - evergreens
 ---
-This [[thoughts/life area|life area]] involves working on crafts that I identify as integral to who I show up in the world and those that I do mainly as a hobby.
+This [[life area|life area]] involves working on crafts that I identify as integral to who I show up in the world and those that I do mainly as a hobby.

 Here are the sub-areas and their standards: